-Enumer utor: (Nam e of the municipality, commu Date:

-Page:

 Hsng.
-Unit # Housing Unit Address Housing Unit Names of Individuals in Household Do you consider this house your primary place of residence
+Unit # g Unit Names of Individuals in Household Do you c this hou primary reside se your place of

 Occupied Vacant Yes No

 Housing Subtotal

-"Primary place of residence" means a place where a person sleeps on a weekly basis; if a person has more than one residence, "primary place of residence" means a place where the person sleeps more often during the calendar year.
+\"Primary place of residence" means a place where a person sleeps on a weekly basis; if a person has more than one residence, "primary place of residence" means a place where the person sleeps more often during the calendar year.